 Potential funding sources: Instead of assessing the need for financial assistance, interested communities should send a letter to the Nebraska Forest Service, requesting a community tree inventory.
 Tree inventories are a free service from the NFS and are beneficial in determining tree-related activities which should be taken immediately or in the near future.
 Even in communities that have had a tree inventory completed in the last ten years, an updated inventory would be beneficial for local tree boards or other tree-related groups to assess required actions to reduce vulnerability.

-PROJECT UPDATE - MINOR: Get comments by Utilities.
+PROJECT UPDATE - CONTINUING: